Do I Have Bed Bugs? 7 Signs of a Bed Bug Infestation

 3. Bed Bug Fecal Matter

 As if it’s not enough that bed bugs occupy your sleeping space and feast on your blood, they also relieve themselves in your bed, as well.
 Bed bug fecal matter will create a dark or black stain, similar to the marks of a felt pen, on your bedding and/or mattress.
-If you spot a few small dark or black spots in your bed, try to wipe them with a with a wet rag.
+If you spot a few small dark or black spots in your bed, try to wipe them with a wet rag.
 If it smears, there’s a very large chance you need to call a bed bug exterminator.

 4. Bed Bug Eggs and Empty Eggshells

 For such a little pest, bed bugs can lay a lot of eggs.
 A single female bed bug lays up to 5 eggs per day, totaling an average of over 500 eggs in her lifetime.
-Hence, if you’ve got a infestation, there are going to be a lot of eggs.
+Hence, if you’ve got an infestation, there are going to be a lot of eggs.
 Bed bug eggs are shaped like a grain of rice and are very tiny.
 Empty eggshells look like the live ones, except less shiny and a little deflated.
 While they are visible to the human eye, using a magnifying glass can help give you a closer look.

 5. Bed Bugs Shed Skin

-Once a bed bug hatches from its egg, it begins life as a nymph, or young bed bug.
+Once a bed bug hatches from its egg, it begins life as a nymph or young bed bug.
 They look like adult bed bugs, except they’re smaller, lighter-colored and sexually immature.
 As they make their way into adulthood, they’ll pass through a total of 5 molts, once at each new stage of development.
 That’s a lot of shed skin that ends up – you guessed it – in your bed.
 Keep your eye out for clear, empty exoskeletons that look similar to smaller and thinner popcorn kernels.

 6. Adult Bed Bug